opstrace/opstrace/packages/app/README.md

 The build is minified and the filenames include the hashes.

+## Remote cluster development

+When making graphql querys that utilise Hasura Actions the full stack needs to be running, the best way to achieve this is to spin up a cluster in AWS and use the Hasura server running there rather than one locally.
+Instead of the usual workflow running `services:start`, `server:start` and `client:start` the needed steps are slightly different.

+Make sure you are correctly setup to access the cluster, for example using

+- `source secrets/aws-dev-svc-acc-env.sh`
+- `aws eks update-kubeconfig --name <your cluster name here> --region us-west-2`

+Then run all of the following commands:

+- `yarn services:start`
+- `yarn services:start:graphql:remote`
+- `yarn server:start:remote`
+- `yarn client:start`

+For accessing the remote Hasura console run the this script:

+- `console:remote`

+### What this does

+The `services:start:graphql:remote` starts a port forward into your cluster making the Hasura server available locally on port `8090`.
+For the `server` and `console` scripts to then connect to this the Hasure admin secret is extracted from the appropriate k8s secret and set as an envar.

+### Todo

+* At the moment the main `services:start` script still runs everything locally with docker-compose even though some of it is not needed.

 ## Schema development

 For changing the Postgres schema e.g. adding new tables or existing new tables, we will launch Hasura+Postgres in a docker-compose environment, and then locally run the Hasura console for interacting with that environment.
 See also [Hasura migrations docs](https://hasura.io/docs/1.0/graphql/core/migrations/migrations-setup.html).